Anoopjot/CampusExplorer/README.md

 # 6 Testing
-Then, after completing all the steps I checked the output at Serial Monitor. and it gave me this output(it is not the correct output, but it is in the pattern which we are looking for):
+Then, after completing all the steps I checked the output at Serial Monitor. and it gave me this output.

 ![Output](https://user-images.githubusercontent.com/43186746/53996348-0e7a0e00-4106-11e9-9e12-08b857c57e84.png)
 ![Output](https://user-images.githubusercontent.com/43186746/54045651-3027d380-41a0-11e9-9c38-c16cfa4d8b76.png)

-At this point Project is working with the Arduino It is outputting the required readings.
+At this point Project is working with the Arduino, it is giving the required readings.